AnirudhJM24/invoice-data-extraction/README.md

 # Installing pytesseract

-Download tesseract from python via this link https://pypi.python.org/pypi/pytesseract
+Download tesseract from python via https://pypi.python.org/pypi/pytesseract

-Unizip the file.

-Go to the directory which contains the unizip file

-Run this command " python setup.py install "
+Check the same link for documentation

 Set     pytesseract.pytesseract.tesseract_cmd = '  '   to where it is installed on your device